Yahiko-jinja Shrine 彌彦神社

 By train: From Tokyo, take the Joetsu Shinkansen to Tsubame-Sanjo Station; the journey takes just under two hours.
 Transfer to a local train on the Yahiko Line and get off at Yahiko Station.
 The shrine is about a 15-minute walk away.

-By car: Take the Hokuriku Expressway and exit at Tsubame-Sanjo Interchange.
+By car: Take the Hokuriku Expressway and exit at Sanjo-Tsubame Interchange.
 The mountain is about 25 minutes away.

-Yahiko-jinja Shrine's origins hark back to the 8th century when a great-grandson of a Shinto deity is believed to have landed on Mt.
-Yahiko and taught residents the skills required for agricultural activities.
+Yahiko-jinja Shrine's origins can be traced back to 657 B.C., when a great-grandson of the Shinto deity Amaterasu Omikami is believed to have landed in the Hokuriku area, and taught residents the skills required for agricultural activities.

 While the stately shrine is an attraction in its own right, consider visiting during one of its many festivals.
 Flock with the crowds in November to the Chrysanthemum Festival to see a flower bed in which 30,000 chrysanthemums are transformed into a large-scale Japanese landscape.
 In keeping with the sacredness of the mountain, the Yukake Festival shows participants praying with tubs containing sacred spring water on their shoulders.
-Over 1,000 years old, the Yahiko Fire Festival highlights folk songs dancing, a lantern parade, and fireworks.
+Over 1,000 years old, the Toro Festival highlights include folk songs, dancing, a lantern parade, and fireworks.

 Of national and natural treasures